-Our main contributions are (1) solving the collusion problem (2) the concept of a side-choosing game with an illustration of its usefulness, (3) a representation theorem for an axiomatic treatment of ranking relations for side-choosing games, and (4) a
+Our main contributions are (1) the concept of a side-choosing game with an illustration of its usefulness, (2) a representation theorem for an axiomatic treatment of ranking relations for side-choosing games, and (3) a meritocracy theorem showing that our mechanism is incentive-compatible, i.e., quasi-perfect players will be top-ranked iff the critical property of collusion-resistance holds.
+Version 2/2/2015.